Peter Hook

-Peter Hook (born Woodhead; 13 February 1956) is an English musician, best known as the bassist and co-founder of the rock bands Joy Division and New Order.
-Hook often used the bass as a lead instrument, playing melodies on the high strings with a signature heavy chorus effect.
-In New Order, he would do this, leaving the actual basslines to keyboards or sequencers.
+Peter Hook (born 13 February 1956) is an English musician.
+He is the former bassist and co-founder of the post-punk band Joy Division and its successor New Order.
+He often used the bass as a lead instrument, playing melodies on the high strings with a signature heavy chorus effect.

-Hook formed the band which was to become Joy Division with Bernard Sumner in 1976.
-Following the death of lead singer Ian Curtis in 1980, the band reformed as New Order, and Hook played bass with them until 2007.
+Along with Bernard Sumner, Hook formed the band which was to become Joy Division in 1976.
+Following the death of lead singer Ian Curtis in 1980, the band reformed as New Order; Hook played bass with the band until 2007.

 Hook has recorded one album with Revenge (One True Passion), two albums with Monaco (Music for Pleasure and Monaco) and one album with Freebass (It's a Beautiful Life), serving as bassist, keyboardist and lead vocalist.
-He is currently the lead singer and one of the bassists for Peter Hook and the Light.
+He is currently the lead singer and one of the bassists for Peter Hook & the Light.

 Biography

 Early life

-Hook was born Peter Woodhead on 13 February 1956, in Broughton, Salford, England, to Irene (née Acton; 1928–2000), and John Woodhead (1926–2005).
-When he was three years old, in 1959, his parents divorced.
-He and his brother (Christopher) were brought up by his maternal grandmother Alicia Acton (née Chapman; 1896–1968) until 1962, when his mother remarried Ernest William Hook (1914–1988).
+Hook was born Peter Woodhead on 13 February 1956, in Broughton, Salford, Lancashire, to Irene (née Acton; 1928–2000), and John Woodhead (1926–2005).
+His parents divorced in 1959 when he was three years old.
+He and his brother Christopher were brought up by his maternal grandmother Alicia Acton (née Chapman; 1896–1968) until 1962, when his mother remarried Ernest William Hook (1914–1988).
 Like his bandmate Bernard Sumner, he took his stepfather's surname, although in contrast to his friend he kept it, even creating his nickname, "Hooky", from it.
 Because of his stepfather's work, he spent part of his childhood in Jamaica before returning to Salford, where he attended Salford Grammar School.

 Joy Division (1976–1980)

 On 4 June and 20 July 1976, childhood friends Bernard Sumner and Hook attended a Sex Pistols show at the Manchester Lesser Free Trade Hall.
-The following day Hook borrowed £35 from his mother to buy his first bass guitar.
-Inspired by the performance, Sumner and Hook formed a band with their friend Terry Mason, who had also attended the shows.
+Hook borrowed £35 from his mother to buy his first bass guitar.
+Inspired by what they had seen, Sumner and Hook formed a band with their friend Terry Mason, who had also attended the shows.

 Their band, originally called Warsaw, debuted on 29 May 1977 at the Electric Circus, supporting Buzzcocks, Penetration and John Cooper Clarke.
 The band played their first gig as Joy Division on 25 January 1978 at Pip's Disco in Manchester.